typographynerd/ygk-iitc-map/README.md

 ![IITC Options](https://i.imgur.com/PPNvhpr.png)

-*If you have previously imported a JSON file and want to update your map with a newer one, it is best to click on **Reset PoGo portals** first to clear out all the old makers and then import the updated file.*
+*If you have previously imported a JSON file and want to update your map with a newer one, it is best to click on **Reset PoGo portals** first to clear out all the old markers and then import the updated file.*

 After importing the file, your map will look something like this: